wasobi/git-github-cheatsheet/README.md

 ```
 git push -u <GitHub-url>
 ```
+### git pull
-git pull Keep yourself (and your branch) up to speed and copy the changes
+Keep yourself (and your branch) up to speed and copy the changes

 Fetch the specified remote’s copy of current branch and immediately copy it into the local repository
 ```
 git pull <remote>
 ```
+### git fetch
-git fetch allows you to check to see if you're up-to-date
+Allows you to check to see if you're up-to-date

 Retrieve changes from upstream from the Git remote, without the copying
 ```